GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 cargo run
 ```

+We can see the log output of the launched Rocket.

 ![cargo run log output](/media/dev/rust/intro-rocket/rocket-launch-logs.png)

+*Pro-tip:* [Use cargo-watch](https://crates.io/crates/cargo-watch) to automatically run cargo commands when a project source files has been changed.

-With that, we now you have a web application which returns "Hello, world!".
+With that, we now have a web application which returns "Hello, world!".

 ![hello world using rocket](/media/dev/rust/intro-rocket/rocket-index.png)

 This is great but a static string being passed from the backend to the end user isn't useful.
-Here is when we bring in Server Side Templating into the mix things up.
+Here is when we bring in Server Side Templating in to mix things up.

 ## Server Side Templating

-Now we have a great understanding of Rocket, lets add some HTML Server Side Templating into the mix.
+Now we have a great understanding of Rocket, let's add some HTML Server Side Templating into the mix.
-This is important for web applications so its useful for end users.
+This is important for web applications so it's useful for end users.
 We could use a front-end framework like ReactJS, VueJS, or Yew but for demo purposes this will work perfectly.

 We'll be using [Tera](https://tera.netlify.app/), a Jinja2 inspired template rendering engine.